-A Teaching Workforce Reflective of LA's Diversity
+A Teaching Workforce Reflective of LA County's Diversity

-Students benefit when they see themselves reflected in their educators.
+TK-12 students benefit when they see themselves reflected in their educators.
 Research shows that teacher diversity benefits all students and students of color perform better academically, have improved attendance, and benefit socially and emotionally when they have at least one teacher who shares their racial and/or ethnic identity.
-10,11 Yet, while most students in LA County are students of color (86%)12, only 57% of teachers are people of color.
-3 This gap must be closed.
+Yet, while most students in LA County are students of color (86%), only 57% of teachers are people of color.
+This gap must be closed.